edwin-McSkies-egov/template/README.md

-# Helm Deployment Common Chart
+# Digit Helm Deployment Common Chart

 To create a kubernetes helm chart for deployments, we need the key attributes [Replicas, image, init containers, etc..] and its values to be passed for each service mandatorily.